Before you start

 • If you have a background in web development or want to build a web application with the results of your simulation, you’ll want to use the web API.

-• If you have a background in datascience, want to use large datasets, or want to dynamically apply changes to the system, you’ll rather use the Python API.
+• If you have a background in data science, want to use large datasets, or want to dynamically apply changes to the system, you should use the Python API.

 The output of this simulation will be either Python objects or JSON.
 To represent these results in a graphical format, you can make use of Python libraries such as plot.ly.

-Please make sure you read our license before publishing results based on OpenFisca.
+Please ensure you read our licence before publishing results based on OpenFisca.

 What OpenFisca will not do for you